Nozbe/Michael.team/en/about.md

 If you need my photos for an interview, just right click and "save as" to download them in full res:

 ![Michael Black](/img/michael.black.jpg){: style="height: 200px;"} ![Michael Team](/img/michael.team.jpg){: style="height: 200px;"} ![Michael London](/img/michael.london.jpg){: style="height: 200px;"}

+## This site is open source

+You can copy and share any part of this site, but just give back credits to me.
+It's published using [Creative Commons Attribution-ShareAlike 4.0 license](/license).
+Everything - the content, the code, anything - feel free to share it, use it, re-use it.
+Just remember to give me credit.
+I'll also soon publish the code for this site completely open on GitHub.

 ## My additional projects: